inconvergent/weird/docs/RND.md

 #### RND:2NIN-SQUARE

 ```
-docstring for %2NIN-SQUARE
+DOCSTRING for %2NIN-SQUARE;
-n random points in square of size s. centered at origin
+n random points in square of size s. centered at origin.

  ; RND:2NIN-SQUARE
  ;   [symbol]